Luczia/autonomousRCcar/README.md

 - **pwmDriver.py** in **driver_mot** which translates twist_messages into PWM instruction on the PCA 9685 through I2C.
 - **raspicam_node** from UbiquityRobotics https://github.com/UbiquityRobotics/raspicam_node
-- **convert.py** in **autnomous_node**whichr egister to camera image and uses OpenCV instruction to extract the line The node publish the different stage of image processing on ros_images for debugging and it generated a dynamic reconfigure server to allow online thresholding of the contour and color binarization.
+- **convert.py** in **autnomous_vision** which registers to rapi_cam_node image and uses OpenCV instructions to extract the line
+      The node publishes the different stages of image processing as ros_images in the ros_workspace for debugging from the ground station and it generated a dynamic reconfigure server to allow online thresholding of the contour and color binarization.

   ![Screenshot](https://github.com/Luczia/autonomousRCcar/blob/master/doc/Screenshot%20from%202018-07-24%2022-58-37.png)